Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual Orbifolds of Order 2

-As the inverse-orbifold automorphism is inner for type~IIb, it is easier to use the description in \autoref{sec:orbinner} for these orbifold constructions, so that we only need to consider non-inner automorphisms of type~III.
+As the inverse-orbifold automorphism is inner for type~IIb, it is easier to use the description in \autoref{sec:orbinner} for these orbifold constructions so that we only need to consider non-inner automorphisms of type~III (see \autoref{sec:orbcomp}).

-Finally, we summarise the different types in this section and in \autoref{sec:evensub} in \autoref{table:autcases}.
-Here $K=L^{\nu,h}$ is the associated lattice of $U=V^g$, and $W$, in contrast to the rest of this section, denotes the Heisenberg commutant of $V^g$.
+In \autoref{table:autcases}, we summarise the different types in this section and in \autoref{sec:glueing}.
+Here, $K=L^{\nu,h}$ is the associated lattice of $U=V^g$, and $W$, in contrast to the rest of this section, denotes the Heisenberg commutant of $V^g$ (rather than that of $V$).